leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 A flexible matrix convolver.
 The matrix of filters should be concatenated for each output channel and loaded as a .wav file.
 You need only inform the plug-in of the number of input channels, and it will take care of the rest.

 * Example 1, **spatial reverberation**: if you have a B-Format/Ambisonic room impulse response (RIR), you may convolve it with a monophonic input signal and the output will exhibit (much of) the spatial characteristics of the measured room.
 Simply load this Ambisonic RIR into the plug-in and set the number of input channels to 1.
 You may then decode the resulting Ambisonic output to your loudspeaker array (e.g. using SPARTA|AmbiDEC) or to headphones (e.g. using SPARTA|AmbiBIN).
 However, please note that the limitations of lower-order Ambisonics for signals (namely, colouration and poor spatial accuracy) will also be present with lower-order Ambisonic RIRs; at least, when applied in this manner.
 Consider referring to Example 3, for a more spatially accurate method of reproducing the spatial characteristics of rooms that are captured as B-Format/Ambisonic RIRs.
-* Example 2, **microphone array to Ambisonics encoding**: if you have a matrix of filters to go from an Eigenmike (32 channel) recording to 4th order Ambisonics (25 channel), then the plugin requires a 25-channel wav file to be loaded, and the number of input channels to be set to 32.
+* Example 2, **microphone array to Ambisonics encoding**: if you have a matrix of filters to go from an Eigenmike (32 channel) recording to 4th order Ambisonics (25 channel), then the plug-in requires a 25-channel wav file to be loaded, and the number of input channels to be set to 32.
 In this case: the first 32 filters will map the input to the first output channel, filters 33-64 will map the input to the second output channel, ... , and the last 32 filters will map the input to the 25th output channel.
 An example of such an encoding matrix may be downloaded from [here](http://research.spa.aalto.fi/projects/sparta_vsts/extras/M_eigen2sh_radinv_o4_ACN_N3D_15dB_max.wav).
 Note that these example filters employ the ACN/**N3D** convention, Tikhonov regularisation, and 15dB of maximum gain amplification; using the Matlab scripts from [**here**](https://github.com/polarch/Spherical-Array-Processing).
 This should be the same as SPARTA|Array2SH when it is set to the Eigenmike preset and default settings (except N3D not SN3D).
 * Example 3, **more advanced spatial reverberation**: if you have a monophonic recording of a trumpet and you wish to reproduce it as if it were in your favourite concert hall, first measure a B-Format/Ambisonic room impulse response (RIR) of the hall, and then convert this Ambisonic RIR to your loudspeaker set-up using [HO-SIRR](../hosirr).
 Then load the resulting rendered loudspeaker array RIR into the plug-in and set the number of input channels to 1.
 Note that you may prefer to use HO-SIRR (which is a parametric renderer), to convert your arbitrary order B-Format/Ambisonic IRs to arbitrary loudspeaker array IRs, as the resulting output will generally be much more spatially accurate when compared to linear (non-parametric) Ambisonic decoding; as described in Example 1.
 For the curious reader, an example of a 12point T-design loudspeaker array IR, made using a simulation [12] of the Vienna Musikverein concert hall, may be downloaded from [**here**](http://research.spa.aalto.fi/projects/sparta_vsts/extras/Vienna__12point-Tdesign.wav).
 To listen to the convolved output, either arrange 12 loudspeakers in a t-design for the playback (a bit cumbersome), or use the SPARTA|Binauraliser plug-in set to "T-Design (12)" and listen over headphones.
 * Example 4, **virtual monitoring of a multichannel setup**: if you have a set of binaural head-related impulse responses (BRIRs) which correspond to the loudspeaker directions of a measured listening room, you may use this 2 x L matrix of filters to reproduce loudspeaker mixes (L-channels) over headphones.
-Simply concatenate the BRIRs for each input channel into a two channel wav file and load them into the plugin, then set the number of inputs to be the number of BRIRs/loudspeakers in the mix.
+Simply concatenate the BRIRs for each input channel into a two channel wav file and load them into the plug-in, then set the number of inputs to be the number of BRIRs/loudspeakers in the mix.

 **Developers**: Leo McCormack and Archontis Politis.